uclaioes/baaec-emv/report.md

 * Taking time to host multiple in-person site visits for property inspections for system design work and program eligibility verification
 * Accommodating uncertainties in the long term bill impacts (e.g. risking cost increases) from installed measures

 Added to these challenges facing the program’s eligible participants were other challenges facing program implementation partners seeking to deploy new technologies or implement fundamentally new business models.
 A detailed narrative discussion around the interplay of these forces over the course of the AEH program’s implementation period is provided in the project’s Case Study report.
 However, it is perhaps sufficient to say here that the net effects were significant delays in the implementation of certain program measures \- most specifically for the battery energy storage systems \- as well as reductions in the number of homes who were able to be enrolled in the program relative to levels that had initially been targeted in its conception.
-Both of these outcomes played important roles in our ability to derive concrete, statistically significant, findings within the scope of this EM\&V analysis.
+Both of these outcomes played important roles in our ability to derive concrete, statistically significant, findings within the scope of this EM&V analysis.

 Finally, in order to better accommodate the specific needs, as well as structural barriers, facing eligible AEH program participant households, the decision was taken to design the program as a suite of optional measures.
-While this decision was useful in accommodating potential participant households, it created fundamental comparability challenges for this type of EM\&V analysis \- as an already small cohort of participant households (34 total) would need to be further subdivided according to seven distinct measures packages in order to make direct, apples to apples, comparisons.
+While this decision was useful in accommodating potential participant households, it created fundamental comparability challenges for this type of EM&V analysis \- as an already small cohort of participant households (34 total) would need to be further subdivided according to seven distinct measures packages in order to make direct, apples to apples, comparisons.

 ### Data Accessibility Challenges  {#data-accessibility-challenges}

-A significant barrier to the EM\&V analysis developed in this report was the availability of historical consumption data from SCE and SCG over a long enough time period to span the full implementation of all of the program’s included measures.
+A significant barrier to the EM&V analysis developed in this report was the availability of historical consumption data from SCE and SCG over a long enough time period to span the full implementation of all of the program’s included measures.
 Specifically, both SCE and SCG referenced specific challenges associated with pulling customer interval data for more than three years prior to the date at which data requests are submitted.
 These challenges stem from data archival practices that are implemented to comply with corporate data retention policies.
 We recommend that CPUC provide guidance to the state’s IOUs about what the appropriate retention periods should be for customer usage data.
 The goal here should be to provide clarity to parties submitting data requests through the EDRP as to which requests should and should not be easily fulfilled such that they are not surprised by delays associated with accessing data that has been moved to archival formats or may even have been permanently deleted.

 Another significant barrier for this type of analysis has to do with uniquely identifying customer premises across separate, single-fuel utilities, such as SCG and SCE.
 Each utility's backend data systems have their own customer account information and premise identification codes.
 These must be reconciled to reliably request gas and electricity consumption data for the same cohort of customers.
 The state would be well advised to pursue the development of a unified customer premise identification code that could be used as a shared key, amongst these single-fuel utilities, to better link siloed customer datasets and improve the experience of conducting this type of fuel-substitution program analysis going forwards.